kentsbrockman/kentsbrockman/README.md

 Fortunately, this decision was for the best, as **I happen to absolutely love coding**.
 And yes, that includes me spending intimate hours with my laptop debugging, cleaning my code, debugging again and finally reaching that moment when the magic happens ✨

-🎒  I'm currently getting to the last part of [The Hacking Project](https://www.thehackingproject.org/) bootcamp.

-🤖  Over the last 6 months, I've had the occasion to deeply dive into the following tech stack:
+🤖  Over the last 6 months, I had the occasion to deeply dive into the following tech stack:

 - The infamous **HTML/CSS** duo.
 - The **Bootstrap** framework, to swiftly code a clean render for your page.